 Our favorite maps

 Accurate and easy-to-read road map with practical road and travel information.
 Major sites and landmarks are well marked.
 Mapped road network with distances and designations for major highways to the off-the-beaten-path roads.
 City maps provide excellent details.
 Though we default to Google maps, this came in handy in planning and when we lost cell service.
 Find this essential map here.

 Our favorite apps

-Google Translate We use this often to practice proper pronunciations of words.
+Google Translate We use this often to practice the proper pronunciation of words.
 Two of the three languages spoken, German and French, in Luxembourg, are available.
-As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
+As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google translate was an easy app to use.
-If needed, you can enter text in English, and it will speak back in whatever language you need to aid in communicating with locals.
+If needed, you can enter text in English, which will speak back in whatever language you need to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Luxembourg travel resource?
 Share your favorites in the comments section at the bottom of this page or